MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 Holly Dickson is Adatum’s Microsoft 365 Administrator.
 Holly has been assigned the Microsoft 365 Global Administrator role.
 As you continue in your role as Holly, you will use the Microsoft 365 admin center to assign administrator rights to several Adatum users.

 1. In the prior lab exercise, you created a new domain for Adatum on LON-DC1.
-You should now switch back to **LON-CL1** to perform the Microsoft 365 administrative tasks in this lab exercise. <br/>
+You should now switch back to **LON-CL1** to perform the Microsoft 365 administrative tasks in this lab exercise.
+As a best practice, normal Microsoft 365 administrative tasks should be performed on a client PC rather then the company's domain controller.  <br/>

+	Switch to **LON-CL1**.
 If you’re not logged into LON-CL1 as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

 2. In the **Microsoft 365 admin center** in your Edge browser, you should still be logged in as Holly Dickson from a prior lab exercise.
 In the navigation pane, select **Users** and then select **Active Users**.